|Dedicated to the Advancement of Astronomy and Allied Sciences

 Time: 1:00 PM Atlantic (12:00 Noon, Eastern)

 Each year, Halifax Centre hosts this contest to acknowledge the significant works of astrophotographers across Nova Scotia.

 Read the Welcome Guide to Astronomy. (pdf)

-Check out our Observing Aids, including the Clear Sky Clock, a sky map, and observing lists.
+Check out our Observing Aids, including the Clear Sky Chart, a sky map, and observing lists.

 We have a limited supply of